👋

 I’m Celia, a writer (of nearly anything and everything) based in New York City.
 I’m currently a reporter for Newsday, where I cover business and development.
 In a not-so-past past life, I was Brick Underground’s senior writer, where I covered the city’s insane housing market.
 If you have questions about commercial or residential real estate, I probably have answers.

 I’ve had many odd jobs because journalism, as an industry, is in a rough spot.
 If you’re interested in reading more about the business, check out my thesis on alternate funding models for local news, and subscribe to a local newspaper if you don’t already.
-I’m a proud Hell Gate subscriber, but I would also recommend WNYC/Gothamist, The City, City Limits, and the myriad of other wonderful publications based here in New York.
+I’m a proud Hell Gate subscriber, but I would also recommend WNYC/Gothamist, The City, and the myriad of other wonderful publications in and outside NYC.

 I sporadically post my work on Bluesky and X (Twitter).
 Feel free to follow me there as well.